 The medal shows Robert Hookes microscope and the cork cells he first described.
 It was designed by Dr Brad Amos.

-This year’s Hooke Medal winner is Eric Miska from the Gurdon Institute, Cambridge.
+This year’s Hooke Medal winner is Anne Bertolotti from the MRC Laboratory of Molecular BIology, Cambridge.

-Eric will be presented with his medal and will give the Hooke medal lecture at the BSCB/BSDB Spring meeting in March next year.
+Anne will be presented with her medal and will give the Hooke Medal Lecture at the BSCB/BSDB Spring meeting in March this year.

 Previous winners of the Hooke Medal